 #1.
 Always start local.
 It’s always possible to travel abroad to do something good, but I believe it’s best to start in your own backyard first.

+I honestly don’t know the answer to these questions, but it’s worth voicing out.
 So do ocular and research first.
 Coordinate with the school and LGU.
 Make sure that your efforts are going to locals who actually need it.

 #3.
 Voluntour trips should always be fun.
 Lighten up.